“I was twelve when I started fishing,” said Mamede, without any prompting on my part. He was still picking through his line.

 João now appeared in the opening, looking more disgruntled than usual.
 Poor João — he was not a happy jangadeiro.

-“All this talking,” he growled.
+“All this talking,” he groused.
 “How the hell can I sleep?”

 We were all looking at him now.
 Unlike Ze, João loved to be the center of attention.

 “João,” Mamede called out, giving me a wink, “come up and fish.
 It’s time to fish the line, João.
-It’s time to fish the line.”
+It is time to fish.”

 Next chapter: 3rd Dream